 Percutaneous Nephrolithotomy (PCNL)

 Under general anaesthesia and xray guidance, a catheter is placed into the kidney via the bladder using a cystoscope.
-Through this tube, xray dye is injected to outline the kidney system to plan the best approach for the puncture track.
+The patient is then turned over to the prone position.
+Xray dye is injected to outline the kidney system to plan the best approach for the puncture track.
 A track is established through a series of dilators to allow a nephroscope to be inserted.
 Through this nephroscope, an ultrasonic, pneumatic probe or laser is used to break the stones and remove the pieces.
 A nephrostomy tube is left in the kidney at the end of the surgery to drain urine, blood and small stone fragments.
 This tube is removed after the bleeding has settled.
-A check xray is done on the 2nd day to look for any significant residual stone fragments.
-If so, a completion session can be done before removing this tube.
-Alternatively, this remnant stone can be managed by ESWL.
-Some leakage of urine can be expected up to 2 days after the nephrostomy tube is removed.
-The operation takes 2 to 3 hrs and the hospital stay is 3 to 4 days.
-The success rate (defined as residual fragment < 3 mm) for PCNL is > 95%.

 - urine leak.
 This occurs through the puncture wound at the back.
-However, it should dry up over the next few days.
+However, it dries up the next few days

 - hydrothorax.
 This rare complication is due to accidental puncture through the lung cavity during the track creation.
 Chest xray will confirm this and the remedial action is to insert a chest tube for a few days

 - no excess bleeding /a-v malformation ( 3% risk )

 - no UTI ( 1% risk )

 - no large remnant stone needing removal or ESWL ( 5% chance )